icp4a/automation-decision-services-samples/practice/DecisionModeling/step1/description.md

 full-frame camera to an APS-C camera and an APS-C camera to a Micro Four Thirds camera.

-In Automation Decision Services, it is possible to introduce a decision node that requires the choice of one of the three alternatives.
+In Decision Intelligence Client Managed Software, it is possible to introduce a decision node that requires the choice of one of the three alternatives.
 However, it does not provide any direct means to evaluate these alternatives to determine a ranking among them.
 Moreover, no built-in mechanism is present to choose the best decision according to an arbitrary ranking.
 The ranking can help you craft the decision logic, which is shown in the next step.
-This first step is included to explain the difference and relationship between traditional decision making and the decision making supported by Automation Decision Services.
+This first step is included to explain the difference and relationship between traditional decision making and the decision making supported by Decision Intelligence.

 #### Exercise